 The college provides instructional programs that emphasize applications of science, technology and theory.
 Excellent field and laboratory facilities provide students with realistic educational experiences.
 These programs prepare students for careers in agriculture, environmental science, state of the art biotechnology, dietetics and nutrition, veterinary medicine, medicine and policy making positions in the agriculture and environmental protection industries.

 Bachelor’s Degree Programs

-The College of Agriculture, Biotechnology and Natural Resources offers the bachelor of science degree with majors in Agricultural Sciences, Biochemistry and Molecular Biology; Environmental Science; Ecohydrology; Forest Management and Ecology, Rangeland Ecology and Management; Wildlife Ecology and Conservation; Nutrition with specializations in Nutritional Science and Dietetics; and Veterinary Science.
-The college also offers a combined BS/MS degree in Biotechnology.
-An Agricultural Education degree is offered by the College of Education.
+The College of Agriculture, Biotechnology and Natural Resources offers the bachelor of science degree with majors in Agricultural Sciences, Biochemistry and Molecular Biology, Biotechology, Environmental Science, Forest Management and Ecology, Rangeland Ecology and Management, Wildlife Ecology and Conservation, Nutrition with specializations in Nutritional Science and Dietetics, and Veterinary Science.
+The college also offers an accelerated BS/MS program in Biotechnology.

 By selecting appropriate study options, students may specialize within their major.
 Each option includes certain required courses and electives to be selected in consultation with the student’s advisor.

 In order to graduate, students who major in College of Agriculture, Biotechnology and Natural Resources degree programs must complete a minimum of 120 credits.
 At least 40 of those credits must be in upper-division courses.